-- load fast.
+- Fast load

-Social Bar comes with over 20 out-of-the-box templates and unlimited customization capacities.
+Social Bar comes with over 20 out-of-the-box templates and almost unlimited customization capacities.
 Let’s examine how advertisers and affiliates can easily tune up creatives to generate massive leads and conversions.

 Social Bar has embodied the preferences of your digital-native customers.
 It comes with several interactive templates available out of the box, and you will only need to upload your images and add texts.
 Templates contain several skins and styles that make your offers totally unique.